-Patients should be categorized by the coarse age disaggregates while being further categorized by the months of ARVs dispensed: <3 months of ARVs dispensed to the patient, 3-5 months of ARVs dispensed to the patient, or 6 or more months of ARVs dispensed to the patient.
+Patients should be categorized by the coarse age disaggregates while being further categorized by the months of ARVs dispensed: <3 months of ARVs dispensed to the patient, 3-5 months of ARVs dispensed to the patient.
 By definition, patients dispensed just 1 or 2 months of ARVs are not receiving MMD.
 However, to ensure data completeness and quality, they are collected herein.